 To find stories, we need to harvest information.
 We do this twice.
 First, we do it in an open non-judgmental way, this allows us to see the patterns and through lines.

 The second time we see the customer as the protagonist, working to achieve an outcome.
 The brand is (you are) the guide who helps them reach their goals.
 How does the brand affect the customer through the interaction?

 What’s the practical, emotional, or status transformation that your customer goes through?

 We draw from interviews, testimonials and feedback to develop customer research.
 Then we align their experiences with the role of the brand.
 This helps identify a through narrative.

 7. Shape stories to bolster your underlying narrative

-Once you have the overarching narrative clear in your mind, then you can look for other stories that illustrate and bolster it.
+Once you have the overarching narrative clear, you can look for other stories that illustrate and bolster it.
 These could come from staff, customers, partners or your community.